z9fr/hack-gmail/README.md

 # Gmail Dictionary Attack

 This is a Python3 Script for hacking Gmail account using Dictionary Attack Methord.
-(script is written by using python3)
+(script is written by using python 3 )

 # Installation